 — armageddon #bluehand (@davis_blackwood) November 15, 2016

-However, as in the case of the “confiscation” rumors already discussed, here we find innocuous facts about George Soros’s adolescence twisted and exaggerated into nothing less than a grotesque lie.
+However, as in the case of the “confiscation” rumors already discussed, here we find innocuous facts about George Soros’s adolescence twisted and exaggerated into a grotesque lie.
 According to Soros’s father, school-age Jewish children were required to run errands for the council.
 Among those errands (he came to find out) was delivering deportation notices to prominent Jews.
 But although George did, in fact, spend all of two days as a Jewish Council errand boy, he didn’t perform his assigned tasks exactly as ordered, taking it upon himself to warn the recipients of the notices that they ought not to comply:

 As Jews couldn’t go to school any more and their teachers couldn’t teach, they were ordered to report to council headquarters.
 The children were enlisted as couriers under the command of their teachers.
 My younger son, George, also became a courier.
 On the second day he returned home at seven in the evening.